| Title: | A General Framework for Combining Ecosystem Models |

 .

-Using the sequential Kalman filter, the function gives the mostly path of for all
+Using the sequential Kalman filter, the function gives the mostly path of for all .

-representing the most likely values of the latent variables.
+A matrix with dimensions nrow(time) and length(xhat) representing the most likely values of the latent variables.

 Chui, C.K. & Chen, G. (2009) Kalman Filtering with Real-Time Applications.
 Springer, Berlin, Heidelberg, Fourth Edtion.